Legislation that governs New Zealand's education system and legislative changes affecting schools, kura and early learning services.

 - broaden student protection arrangements.

 The Education (Update) Amendment Act 2017 (the Update Act) came into effect on 19 May 2017.
-This amends the Education Act 1989 (the Act) to make the achievement and learning of children and young people central to the early childhood education and compulsory schooling Parts of the Act.
+It amends the Education Act 1989 to make the achievement and learning of children and young people central to the early childhood education and compulsory schooling Parts of the Act.

 Note: some provisions of the (Update) Act are yet to come into force, including commencement of the planning and reporting framework for schools and kura.

 Bills are drafts of proposed new laws.
-Once a bill passes through Parliament, it becomes an Act.
+Once a bill passes through the House of Representatives, and receives the Royal assent, it becomes an Act.

 The Education Amendment Bill (No 2) was introduced on 13 September 2018.
 It makes a number of amendments to the Education Act 1989, Education Act 1964, and the Education (Update) Amendment Act 2017.